Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Construction Details

 \subsection{Data Annotation}

 \textbf{Criteria for Valid Samples}.
-The primary challenge in annotation lies in defining the criteria for what qualifies as “valid”.
-For T2I synthesis models, we define “valid” input text based on 14 specific criteria.
+The primary challenge in annotation lies in defining the criteria for what qualifies as ``valid".
+For T2I synthesis models, we define ``valid" input text based on 14 specific criteria.
 First, we illustrate these criteria through examples of $T_a$ and $T_{pv}$.
 Second, for $T_{pi}$, we require it to apply one of the six synonymous transformations defined in the prompt for generating $T_{pi}$.
 From a semantic perspective, $T_{pi}$ must be strictly consistent with $T_a$, ensuring the consistency and accuracy of the entire dataset.
-We list these criteria and examples in the following. \begin{itemize} \item Basic \begin{itemize} \item Complete Expression: Both sentences should be complete and free from obvious linguistic errors.
+We list these criteria and examples in the following. \begin{itemize} \item Basic \begin{itemize} \item Complete Expression: Both sentences should be complete and free of obvious linguistic errors.

-\item Clear and Concrete Objects: Both sentences must be clear and unambiguous, contextually or inherently, and specifically describe tangible objects, steering clear of abstract concepts.
+\item Clear and Concrete Objects: Both sentences must be clear and unambiguous, either contextually or inherently, and specifically describe tangible objects, avoiding abstract concepts.

-\item Meaningful Sentence: Both sentences must maintain logical coherence in their respective contexts.
-The reasonable definition includes real-world plausibility or scenarios typically seen as implausible in virtual or imaginative settings (like children's literature, animations, or science fiction), such as flying pigs or dinosaurs piloting planes.
-For example, “a shorter person can reach a higher shelf while a taller one cannot” is not reasonable in any world. \end{itemize}
+\item Meaningful Sentence: Both sentences must maintain logical coherence within their respective contexts.
+The reasonable definition includes real-world plausibility or scenarios typically seen as implausible in virtual or imaginative settings (like children's literature, animations, or science fiction), like flying pigs or dinosaurs piloting planes.
+For example, ``a shorter person can reach a higher shelf while a taller one cannot" is not reasonable in any world. \end{itemize}

-\item Visualizable \begin{itemize} \item Visually Depicted Element: Both sentences must convey visual elements, including objects, scenes, actions, and attributes, ensuring that the text prompts are visually depictable and the image content is identifiable during evaluation.
+\item Visualizable \begin{itemize} \item Visually Depicted Element: Both sentences must convey visual elements, including objects, scenes, actions, and attributes, ensuring that the text prompts are visually depictable and that the image content is identifiable during evaluation.

-\item Static Scene or Multiple Exposure Scene: Both sentences should be visually representable through images alone, negating the need for video, audio, or other sensory inputs like touch and smell.
-Temporal aspects, procedures, and comparisons in test cases must be conveyable within a single image's scope.
+\item Static Scene or Multiple Exposure Scene: Both sentences should be visually representable through images alone, without the need for video, audio, or other sensory inputs such as touch and smell.
+Temporal aspects, procedures, and comparisons in test cases must be conveyable within the scope of a single image.